ImplFerris/microbit-book/src/hardware.md

 - **Schematic:** This provides a detailed diagram showing the electrical connections and components of the device.
 The full schematic in PDF format is available on GitHub [here](https://github.com/microbit-foundation/microbit-v2-hardware/blob/main/V2.00/MicroBit_V2.0.0_S_schematic.PDF).
 Detailed schematic information is also available on this webpage: [https://tech.microbit.org/hardware/schematic/](https://tech.microbit.org/hardware/schematic/)

-Don't be overwhelmed by all the information here and in the document.
+Don't be overwhelmed by all the information here or in the document.
 We will take it step by step, starting with some fun exercises.
 You can always return later to explore the details at your own pace.